rishabhc32/zapcircle/content/posts/Google-or-tools.md

 "OR-Tools is open source software for combinatorial optimization, which seeks to find the best solution to a problem out of a very large set of possible solutions." - Google

-Some of the examples provided by google include :-k
+Some of the examples provided by google include :-

 1. Constraint Programming
 2. Vehicle Routing
 3. Linear or Mixed-Integer programming